lawndoc/foxception/README.md

 To pick your own default extensions, you need to add the xpi archive to the directory /usr/share/mozilla/extensions/{ec8030f7-c20a-464f-9b0e-13a3a9e97384}/

 The archive must be named &lt;app id>.xpi where &lt;app id> is the application id of the add-on.
 For example, {ec8030f7-c20a-464f-9b0e-13a3a9e97384} is the app id of Firefox, and is the name of the directory that you should add the xpi archives to.
 You can get the url of the xpi archive for your extension by going to the Firefox add-ons website and hovering over or right-clicking the "Add to Firefox" button.
+You can find the app/extension id of any add-on that you already have by going to about:debugging in your local Firefox browser.

 ## IMPORTANT NOTE: